0xDononymous/contract/packages/issuer/README.md

 ## Getting Started

-- Run the application by entering `yarn dev` and navigate to the URL provided
+- Run the application by entering `yarn dev` and navigate to the URL provided (if you're running from the root folder, use `yarn --cwd packages/issuer dev` instead.)

 ## Resources